proycon/folia/docs/source/index.rst

    FoLiA, an acronym for **Format for Linguistic Annotation**, is a data model and file format to represent digitised language resources enriched with linguistic annotation, e.g. linguistically enriched textual documents or transcriptions of speech.
-The format is intended to provide a standard for the storage and exchange of such language resources, including corpora and promote interoperability amongst Natural Language Processing tools that use the format.
+The format is intended to provide a standard for the storage and exchange of such language resources, including corpora and to promote interoperability amongst Natural Language Processing tools that use the format.

 ..
 I use no markdown headers here because they end up as chapters when passed through LaTeX